keyboard_arrow_up

 Stationary Tube Sheet

-The tube sheet at one end of a removable bundle that has a larger diameter than the floating tube sheet.
-The stationary tube sheet is held in a permanent position between the bonnet and shell flanges.
+The tube sheet located at one end of a removable tube bundle, permanently fixed in place between the bonnet and shell flanges.

 Stuffing Box Flange

-A flange used at a packed end joint.
-When a packed joint is tightened, the packing ring is forced into this by the lantern ring/lantern gland.
+A flange used at a packed end joint, where the packing ring is compressed into place by the lantern ring or lantern gland.

 Support Foot